Higi My Community

 Health insurance is a means for financing a person’s health care expenses.
 While the majority of people have private health insurance, primarily through an employer, many others obtain coverage through programs offered by the government.
 Other individuals do not have health insurance coverage at all.1

-If you do not have access to health insurance, Aunt Bertha can provide reduced cost options within your community.
+If you do not have access to health insurance, NCCare360 can connect you with reduced cost options within your community.

 Housing InstabilityMore than 38 million US households have housing cost burdens, leaving little income left to pay for food, healthcare, and other basic necessities.

 Housing instability encompasses a number of challenges such as having trouble paying rent, overcrowding, moving frequently, staying with relatives or spending the bulk of household income on housing, which may negatively impact physical health make it harder to access health care.
 2